skriegman/evosoro/README.md

     sudo apt-get install python-dev python-pip
     sudo pip install scipy numpy networkx decorator

-If you experience an error installing scipy it might be due to the incompatibility of different fortran compilers (see [scipy installation](https://docs.scipy.org/doc/numpy-1.10.1/user/install.html)). <!--In most cases, you must build numpy/scipy with the same fortran compiler used to build blas/lapack/atlas.--> Try the following:
+If you experience an error installing scipy it might be due to the incompatibility of different fortran compilers (see [scipy installation](https://docs.scipy.org/doc/numpy-1.10.1/user/install.html)).
+In most cases, you must build numpy/scipy with the same fortran compiler used to build blas/lapack/atlas.
+Try the following:

 	sudo apt-get install libatlas-base-dev gfortran
 	sudo pip install scipy numpy networkx decorator